tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 "A ghost dowry?"

 "Yeah.
 In our area.
 When a daughter dies really young, especially as an infant.
-THe parents will start saving money for her ghost dowry.
+The parents will start saving money for her ghost dowry.
 Because we believe that when she turns 18, she'll return and ask to be married off."

 "You've got to be kidding me."